rloqvist/guide/hiring.md

    plans should be discussed.
 The aim of the meeting is to establish a relationship with Klira, at provide a starting point for more concrete discussions.
-3. After the first meeting member may, if deemed appropriate for purposes of fairness and objectivity, be replaced by another team member.
+3. After the first meeting any member may, if deemed appropriate for purposes of fairness and objectivity, be replaced by another team member.
 The hiring committee then decides whether to the next phase, reject the candidate, or defer the process to a later